 Moreover, the hydroxyl groups situated in carnosic acid and carnosol molecules have the ability to chelate prooxidant metal ions, and thus help delay lipid oxidation via a secondary mechanism.
 Research also suggests that rosemary phenolic diterpenes are capable of scavenging various types of free radicals including peroxyl, hydroxyl and DPPH radicals.
 Rosemary phenolic diterpenes, carnosic acid and carnosol, can be further oxidized on exposure to elevated temperatures, oxygen, and light; however, their ability to delay lipid oxidation is maintained (Senanayake, 2013).

 When carnosic acid reacts with lipid free radicals, it converts into a carnosol molecule.
 Carnosol also reacts with lipid free radicals and converts into rosmanol.
 Hence, the principal ecomposition products of carnosic acid are carnosol and rosmanol.
-Meanwhile, a minor degradation product of carnosic acid is epirosmanol.
+Meanwhile, minor degradation products of carnosic acid is epirosmanol.
 It has been postulated that rosmanol continues the free radical scavenging process until it becomes galdosol (Fig. 2).
 Liu et al. (2013) studied the degradation pathway of carnosic acid in a methanolic solution through isolation and structural identification of its degradation products.
 They reported that carnosic acid can decompose into carnosic acid quinone in methanol.

-Carnosic acid quinone is the quinone intermediate of carnosic acid that can be reduced into carnosic acid or can be further converted into carnosol.
+Carnosic acid or can be further converted into carnosol.
 Carnosol can further decompose to form epirosmanol, rosmanol, 7-methoxy-rosmanol, and 7-methoxyepirosmanol.
-The latter three compounds were identified as the final degradation products of carnosic acid in methanol because they appeared to be rather stable in the study.
-Volatile flavor compounds In addition to active antioxidant components, rosemary extract contains several volatile components that are responsible for its flavor Figure 1.
-Phenolic diterpenes identified as principal antioxidative components of rosemary extract (Rosmarinus officinalis, L.).
+The latter three compounds ere identified as the final degradation products of carnosic acid in methanol because they appeared to be rather stable in the study.4.
+Volatile flavor compounds In addition to active antioxidant components, rosemary extract contains several volatile components that are responsible for its flavor Figure 1.Phenolic diterpenes identified as principal antioxidative components of rosemary extract (Rosmarinus officinalis, L.).